 Retail Me Not

 Do yourself a favor and don’t pay full retail price.
 While this is true throughout the year, it’s especially the case in November and December.
 RetailMeNot.com can be a resource for you before you take that Sunday ride to the mall.
 The site allows you to browse coupon codes, product deals, gift card deals, cash back offers, Black Friday deals, and free shipping promotions.
-With average holiday spending being about $800 per person, I think we can all use every discount we can get.
+During the holidays average spending is about $800 per person, I think we can all use every discount we can get.